The Tax Revolution will be Digitised

 HMRC will not require free software to link or integrate with an agent’s product.

 Businesses will send details of their income and expenditure to HMRC once a quarter.
 New businesses will have to submit their first update within four months of commencement.
 Businesses eligible for three line accounts will be able to submit a quarterly update with only three lines of data (income, expenses and profit).
 There will be time after the end of each accounting period to make any adjustments to the updates that have been filed.

 HMRC is proposing to allow unincorporated business with up to £150,000 of turnover to use the cash basis for their financial filings.
 This would allow certain adjustments for debtors, creditors etc. to be ignored.

 Most companies will also have to file quarterly updates to HMRC, though exact details have yet to be published.

 Unincorporated landlords will be able to use the cash basis, so will only need to declare rental income they have actually received.
 Conversely, only payments actually made in the tax year would be allowable.
 Relief for the costs of buying furniture etc. would be give on a replacement basis.

-No turnover limit is likely for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
-The cash basis would, as is already the case for individual landlords, operate by reference to the tax year (6 April to 5 April).
+It is not clear, but no turnover limit may be likely for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
+The cash basis would, as is already the case for individual landlords, operate by reference to the tax year (from 6 April to following 5 April).

 A nominated partner in a partnership will file updates on behalf of all partners.
 These updates would feed directly into each partner’s digital tax account.
 As a result, each partner will not need software, nor need maintain their own digital records, unless they have other business interests.